-There is a $25 relinquishment fee to help cover the cost of care ($40 if you live outside our jurisdictions).
+There is a $30 relinquishment fee to help cover the cost of care ($250 if you live outside our jurisdictions).
 There is an additional "Facility Maintenance Fee" that will apply to all impounds, relinquishments and adoptions at the El Cajon Campus.

 When you relinquish your pet, you are giving up all legal ownership rights to the animal.
 Legal ownership and responsibility are transferred to San Diego Humane Society.
 We take your animal's well-being very seriously and have a team of compassionate and dedicated animal care professionals who will provide loving care.